zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

       2. [RCODE Name] of the response is not "NoError".
       3. The AA flag is not set in the response.
       4. There is no SOA record with owner name matching the query.
-   3. From the DNS response, add the MNAME field to the *MNAME Nameserver* set.
+   3. From the DNS response, add the name server name from the MNAME field to the *MNAME Nameservers* set.
    4. From the DNS response, add the SERIAL field and name server IP address to the *SERIAL Nameservers* set.
    5. Go to next name server.

-5. If the set *MNAME Nameserver* contains more than one element, then output *[Z01_MULTIPLE_MNAME]* with the name server IP addresses from the set, and terminate these procedures.
+5. If the set *MNAME Nameservers* is empty, then terminate these procedures.

+6. Else, for each name server name in *MNAME Nameservers* do:
+   1. Make a recursive DNS lookup by sending *A Query*, starting with one of the root servers for the name server name.
+      1. If there is a DNS response, with [RCODE Name] "NoError", then add the name server IP address(es) from the A record to the *MNAME Nameservers* set.
+      2. Else Make a recursive DNS lookup by sending *AAAA Query*, starting with one of the root servers for the name server name.
+         1. If there is a DNS response, with [RCODE Name] "NoError", then add the name server IP address(es) from the AAAA record to the *MNAME Nameservers* set.
+   2. If at least one IP address from the previous steps (6.1.1 or 6.1.2.1) was found, then:
+      1. For each name server IP for the name server name in *MNAME Nameservers* do:
-6. Send *SOA Query* to the name server in *MNAME Nameserver*.
+         1. Send *SOA Query* to the name server IP in *MNAME Nameservers*.
-   1. If there is a DNS response, with [RCODE Name] "NoError", then:
+            1. If there is a DNS response with [RCODE Name] "NoError", then:
                1. If the AA flag is not set, then output *[Z01_MNAME_NOT_AUTHORITATIVE]* with name server name and IP address.
-      2. Else, add the SERIAL field to the *MNAME Nameserver* set.
+               2. Else, add the SERIAL field to the *MNAME Nameservers* set.
             2. Else, output *[Z01_MNAME_NO_RESPONSE]* with name server name and IP.
+         2. Go to next name server.
+   3. Go to next name server.

+7. If there is no SERIAL in the set *MNAME Nameservers*, then terminate these procedures.

-7. For each SERIAL value in the *SERIAL Nameservers* do:
+8. For each SERIAL in *SERIAL Nameservers* do:
+   1. For each SERIAL in *MNAME Nameservers* do:
-   1. Compare the value with the one in the *MNAME Nameserver* set.
+      1. Compare both SERIAL values (using the arithmetic in [RFC1982]).
-      1. If it is not higher, then add name server IP address to the *MNAME Is Master* set.
+         1. If the one from *SERIAL Nameservers* is not higher, then add name server IP address to the *MNAME Is Master* set.
          2. Else, add name server IP address to the *MNAME Not Master* set.
+      2. Go to next SERIAL.

-8. If the set *MNAME Not Master* is non-empty, then output *[Z01_MNAME_NOT_MASTER]* with the name server IP addresses from the set.
+9. If the set *MNAME Not Master* is non-empty, then output *[Z01_MNAME_NOT_MASTER]* with the name server IP addresses from the set.

-9. If the set *MNAME Is Master* is non-empty, then:
+10. If the set *MNAME Is Master* is non-empty, then:
    1. Output *[Z01_MNAME_IS_MASTER]* with the name server IP addresses from the set.
-   2. Obtain the set of name server IP addresses using [Method3] ("Delegation IP").
+   2. Obtain the set of name server names using [Method3] ("Child Names").
-      1. If the MNAME in the *MNAME Nameserver* set is not part of the *Delegation IP* set for the zone, then output *[Z01_MNAME_NOT_IN_DELEGATION]*.
+      1. If the MNAME in the *MNAME Nameservers* set is not part of the *Child Names* set, then output *[Z01_MNAME_NOT_IN_ZONE]*.

 ## Outcome(s)